Sam Harris: Gun rights

-Harris owns guns and wrote in 2015 that he understood people's hostility towards gun culture in the United States and the political influence of the National Rifle Association of America.
-However, he argued that there is a rational case for gun ownership due to the fact that the police cannot always be relied on and that guns are a good alternative.

-Harris has stated that he disagrees with proposals by liberals and gun control advocates for restricting guns, such as the assault weapons ban, since more gun crimes are committed with handguns than the semi-automatic weapons which the ban would target.
-Harris has also said that the left-wing media gets many things wrong about guns.
-He has, however, offered support for certain regulations on gun ownership, such as mandatory training, licensure, and background checks before a gun can be legally purchased.
+Harris owns guns and wrote in 2013 that he understood people's hostility towards gun culture in the United States and the political influence of the National Rifle Association of America.
+However, he argued that there is a rational case for gun ownership as the police may not arrive in time.
+Harris disagreed with an assault weapons ban, which he described as mostly symbolic, arguing that only 3% of murders in the US were committed with rifles of any type, compared to 47% with handguns.
+Harris also said that the "liberal media" gets many things wrong about guns; however, he offered support for certain regulations on gun ownership, such as mandatory training, licensure, and background checks before a gun can be legally purchased.

 COVID-19 pandemic

-During the COVID-19 pandemic, he criticized commentators for pushing views on COVID-19 that he considered to be "patently insane".
+During the COVID-19 pandemic, Harris criticized commentators for pushing views on COVID-19 that he considered to be "patently insane".
 Harris accused these commentators of believing that COVID-19 policies were a way of implementing social control and to crackdown on people's freedom politically.
 Harris has feuded with Bret Weinstein over his views on COVID-19.
 In 2023, he said that if COVID-19 had killed more children, there would be no patience for vaccine skepticism.
 In March 2023, he hosted Matt Ridley and Alina Chan on his podcast to discuss the origins of COVID-19 and the potential that the COVID-19 virus was made in a lab.